agude/agude.github.io/_books/dog_soldier.md

 Paladin Devils from {% include book_link.html title="Chevalier" %} are
 fleshed-out, with old grudges renewed.

-With the Cinto DeSelva plot-line wrapped up, I'm excited to see where the next book, {% include book_link.html title="Grand Melee" %}, will take us.
+With the Cinto DaSelva plot-line wrapped up, I'm excited to see where the next book, {% include book_link.html title="Grand Melee" %}, will take us.